 Willow had always felt she was strong.
-Maybe stronger than any other werewolves.
+Not weak as they described; maybe even stronger than any other werewolves.
 The others may have thought she was weak because she never shifted in front of them.
-There were even doubts that it was there even though she smelled like a werewolf.
-No one ever saw her fur, claws, canines, or her eyes.
-What they see now was a werewolf who may or may not have a wolf, a woman that they tortured and never fought back, a woman that was too weak to even be loved by her mate.
+There were doubts that her other half was there even though she smelled like a werewolf.
+No one saw her fur, claws, canines, or her wolf’s eyes.
+What they saw now was a werewolf who may or may not have a wolf, a woman that they tortured and never fought back, a woman that was too weak to even be loved by her mate.

 All of them were wrong, she knew that much.
 Throughout the torture she had endured, what they never knew was that she learned their weaknesses, their strengths, and how to use it against them.

-Bruises still covered her body from yesterday’s hits but her face was now fully healed and the pride she wore was evident.
+Bruises still covered her body from yesterday’s hits but it was now fully healed and the pride she wore was evident.

 “I, Willow Quince, accept your rejection, Alpha Jasper Gene.”

 The alpha smirked and so did his higher-ranking friends.
-They and the rest of the pack members that was here laughed at her.
+They and the rest of the pack members that laughed at her.